WoW-CMS/docs/src/blizzcms/guides/windows/troubleshooting.md

 ### Step 1: Download CA Cert

-First, download the latest version of `cacert.pem` from [here](https://curl.se/docs/caextract.html) and move the file to the installation folder of the web server you have installed, for this example, the following path will be used `C:/wamp64/extras/cacert.pem` (ref: WampServer).
+First of all, download the latest version of `cacert.pem` from [here](https://curl.se/docs/caextract.html) and move the file to the installation folder of the web server you have installed, for this example, the following path will be used `C:/wamp64/extras/cacert.pem` (ref: WampServer).

 ### Step 2: Edit File php.ini